-After Dispute Resolution identifies a complaint it has 60 calendar days to investigate the allegations, identify whether noncompliance exists, and provide a written Investigation Report describing the findings of facts, conclusions of law, and the State’s independent determination.
-Corrective action is only ordered to correct any noncompliance identified in the complaint investigation; therefore, no corrective action is ordered unless the complaint investigator determines a PEA is in noncompliance with one or more issues.
+After Dispute Resolution identifies a complaint it has 60 calendar days to investigate the allegations, identify whether noncompliance exists, and provide a written Investigation Report that describes the findings of facts, conclusions of law, and the State’s independent determination.
+Corrective action is only ordered to correct any noncompliance identified in the complaint investigation; therefore, no corrective action is ordered unless Dispute Resolution determines that a PEA is in noncompliance with one or more issues.
 It is most common for Dispute Resolution to issue corrective action in a separate correspondence in the same envelope/email as the Investigation Report.
 Thus, in most cases, corrective action to address noncompliance will be ordered within 60 calendar days of a complaint being identified by Dispute Resolution.
-However, due to a variety of factors, it is sometimes necessary to order corrective action after the issuance of the Investigation Report.
-In cases when corrective action is issued separately, the cover letter of the Investigation Report will include a statement explaining that corrective action will be issued in a separate letter no later than 15 business days from the issuance of the Investigation Report.

 The Dispute Resolution team includes a Compliance Coordinator who is responsible for crafting the corrective action necessary to correct the identified noncompliance and for monitoring the PEA’s completion of that corrective action.
 In consultation with the Director of Dispute Resolution and the complaint investigator, the Compliance Coordinator designs corrective action to address the noncompliance in a manner intended to result in meaningful outcomes within the PEA.
 Following the issuance of corrective action, the Compliance Coordinator monitors its completion, including providing ongoing guidance, technical assistance, and training to PEAs when needed, and communicating with school personnel and parents as appropriate.